-- (i) Every twelve months and - (ii) Within 24 hours after revoking a Subordinate CA Certificate.
+- (i) Every twelve months and - (ii) Within 24 hours after revoking an IntermediateCA Certificate.

 If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder does not respond with a "good" status for such certificates.